-People make snap judgements.
-It takes only 1/10th of a second to form a first impression about a person, and websites are no different.
-It takes about 50 milliseconds (that’s 0.05 seconds) for users to form an opinion about your website that determines whether they like your site or not, whether they’ll stay or leave.
+It takes about 50 milliseconds (ms) (that’s 0.05 seconds) for users to form an opinion about your website that determines whether they’ll stay or leave.

-Recently Google confirmed the 50 ms number in their own research.
-In fact, according to their study some opinions develop even within 17 ms (though the effect was less pronounced on some design factors).
+A few years ago, Google confirmed the 50 ms number in their own research.
+In fact, according to their study, some opinions develop within 17 ms, though the effect was less pronounced on some design factors.

 The key findings from their study were that websites with low visual complexity and high prototypicality (how representative a design looks for a certain category of websites) were perceived as highly appealing.

-Key takeaway: Make your web design simple and familiar (follow conventions – e.g. people have a fixed idea what an e-commerce site should be like).
-If you go for innovative, unconventional layouts – people are less likely to like them.
+Key takeaway: Make your web design simple and familiar.
+Follow conventions.
+People have a fixed idea of what an ecommerce site should look like.
+If you go for innovative, unconventional layouts, people are less likely to like them.

-It takes 2.6 seconds for a user’s eyes to land on that area of a website that most influences their first impression.
+It takes 2.6 seconds for a user’s eyes to land on the area of a website that most influences their first impression.

-The researchers monitored students’ eye movements as they scanned the web pages.
-The researchers then analyzed the eye-tracking data to determine how long it took for the students to focus on specific sections of a page—such as the menu, logo, images and social media icons – before they moved on to another section.
-They discovered that the better the first impression, the the longer the participants stayed on the page.
+Researchers monitored students’ eye movements as they scanned web pages.
+The researchers then analyzed the eye-tracking data to determine how long it took for the students to focus on specific sections of a page—such as

-The website sections that drew the most interest from viewers were as follows:
+The six website sections that drew the most interest from viewers were:

 - The institution’s logo.
-Users spent about 6.48 seconds focused on this area before moving on.
+Users spent 6.48 seconds focused on this area before moving on.

 - The main navigation menu.
 Almost as popular as the logo, subjects spent an average of 6.44 seconds viewing the menu.

 - The search box.
 Users focused for just over 6 seconds.